Let me ask you about food and eating habits, and then we will relate these with behavior.

-- Please keep track of certain meals that you eat and the ways in which they influence you when you eat them.
-Generally, what does your day look like?
-Monitor the times when you eat, what you eat, and the way you feel after eating these specific meals, as well as one hour after eating your meals.
-Before the day ends, observe the level of energy or tiredness you feel, and the time you felt these.
+- Please keep track of certain food choices and the ways in which they influence you when you eat them, especially in terms of your blood sugar and blood glucose levels.
+Generally, what does your day look like when you eat processed foods, fermented foods, or canned foods?
+Or does eating enough protein or leafy greens a mood elevator for you?
+What does consuming dark chocolate do for you?
+Monitor the times when you eat, what you eat, and the way you feel after eating these specific foods.
+Before the day ends, observe your sugar levels and energy levels or how tired you are, and the time you felt these.

 Working With A Food Nutrition Professional

-Several conventional counseling programs do not teach practitioners about the way meals influence our mental health.
-It’s crucial to do some self-studying and then ask your counselor to work on these issues for you.
-Obviously, you should first inquire about your counselor’s qualifications and experience in dealing with cases that are similar to yours.
+Several conventional counseling programs do not teach practitioners about our mental health and the way we stay healthy.
+It’s crucial to do some self-studying and then ask a counselor to work on these issues for you.
+Obviously, you should first inquire about a counselor’s qualifications and experience in dealing with cases that are similar to yours.

 Various kinds of mental health providers, dietitians, chefs, and nutritionists typically have different sets of training.